-By requiring US Internet service providers, advertising networks, Internet payment gateway providers and search engines to blacklist copyright violators, the pending Stop Online Piracy Act (SOPA) seeks to bring The Pirate Bay and other similar foreign sites into their knees.
-Met by strong opposition from liberty advocates and internet giants like Google, Facebook and Youtube, SOPA will authorize the Department of Justice to seek court order and require ISPs and search engines to blacklist infringing websites or web pages.
+By requiring US Internet service providers, advertising networks, Internet payment gateway providers, and search engines to blacklist copyright violators, the pending Stop Online Piracy Act (SOPA) seeks to bring The Pirate Bay and other similar foreign sites into their knees.
+Met by strong opposition from liberty advocates and internet giants like Google, Facebook, and Youtube, SOPA will authorize the Department of Justice to seek a court order and require ISPs and search engines to blacklist infringing websites or web pages.

-In anticipation to impending government intervention on DNS flow, Mozilla supported an open-source browser extension, DeSOPA, to enable American internet users to automatically connect to foreign DNS servers.
+In anticipation of impending government intervention on DNS flow, Mozilla supported an open-source browser extension, DeSOPA, to enable American internet users to connect to foreign DNS servers automatically.
 Although the recent amendment to SOPA addressed security issues related to domain name server resolution, it still leaves many legitimate websites exposed to undue censorship from ISPs and search engines.
 Under the proposed bill, a foreign website that received a temporary restraining order from a US court due to copyright violation can be completely blocked by local ISPs even if the court only orders the removal of a particular content hosted on a subdomain.
-Doing so is expected to reduce compliance cost on the part of local ISPs.
+Doing so is expected to reduce compliance costs on the part of local ISPs.

 How DeSopa Works